Match ends, Celtic 3, Kilmarnock 1.

 - 15El MakriniBooked at 21minsSubstituted forBurkeat 45'minutes

 - Shots on Target

 Second Half ends, Celtic 3, Kilmarnock 1.

-Mohamed Elyounoussi (Celtic) wins a free kick in the defensive half.
+Mohamed Elyounoussi (Celtic) wins a free kick in the attacking half.

 Foul by Kirk Broadfoot (Kilmarnock).

 Attempt saved.
 Greg Taylor (Celtic) right footed shot from the left side of the box is saved in the centre of the goal.
 Assisted by Callum McGregor.